-It's best to have a proper wheel alignment done by a professional car mechanic.
-However with the right tools, you can attempt to do it yourself.
+No matter what kind of car you have, it's best to have a proper wheel alignment done by a professional car mechanic.
+However with the right tools, you can attempt to do it yourself on a front-wheel drive car.
 Here's how:

 - Raise both front wheels on jack stands.